 Our agricultural roots deeply inform Eion’s focus on building trusted relationships with farmers, partners, and the communities where we operate.
 The foundation of this trust rests on ensuring that Eion’s deployment of enhanced rock weathering (ERW) works with farmers’ fertility plans and provides economic benefits.

-Eion co-founder and CEO Adam Wolf joined the OpenAir community to talk about responsibly deploying ERW (head to the bottom of this blog post to watch).
+Eion co-founder and Chief Innovation Officer Adam Wolf joined the OpenAir community to talk about responsibly deploying ERW (head to the bottom of this blog post to watch).
 This post summarizes key points from the talk, including:

 - Optimizing the agronomic dimensions of olivine applications